MunafBadarpura/git-demo/README.md

  # Git Reset
- 26.git reset <FileName>       //To Reset Stage-1 (Add stage) 27.git reset                  //To Reset All Recent Stage-1 (Add stage)
+ 26.git reset <FileName>       //To Reset Stage-1 (Add stage) 27.git reset                  //To Reset All Recent Stage-1 (Add stage) 28.git reset Head~1           //To Reset  Stage-2 (Commit stage) 29.git log                    //To All Commit History With Hash 30.git reset <CommitHash>     //To Reset Any Commit 31.git reset --hard <CommitHash>     //To Reset Any Commit